Back to menu

 FROM THE 12th TO THE 16th CENTURY

 A second glimpse of the ruins of Ostia in the early second millennium dates back to 1190 AD.
-In that year Richard Coeur de Lion landed at the mouth of the Tiber, on his way to join the first crusade.
+In that year a ship carrying Richard Coeur de Lion (the Lionheart), on his way to take part in the First Crusade, docked at the mouth of the Tiber.
 He passed a place called "Le Far de Rume", obviously receiving its name from the remains of the lighthouse of Portus.
 He saw "immense ruins of ancient walls and a very beautiful, solitary tower", most likely the remains of Portus and the lighthouse.
 Richard met the bishop of Ostia, but did not go to Rome to visit the pope.
 Continuing to Anzio-Nettuno and Naples he sailed past a forest called Selvedeme, which is probably a corruption of 'Selva d'Enea', the forest of Aeneas.
 It is a reference to the mythical nature of the area to the south of Ostia, where according to tradition Aeneas set foot on Italian soil.
 Richard heard that the road along the coast was paved with marble, and that the forest was full of deer, goats, and gazelles.

 Ostia seen from the west, in 1810 (J.C.
 Reinhart).
 The ruins will have looked much the same in earlier centuries.